digitcrusher/Skakun/doc/troubleshooting.md

 # Troubleshooting Skakun

+## Copying to system clipboard doesn't work.

+### If `tty.cap.clipboard` is `'remote'`…

+Then it means that your terminal formally supports the OSC 52 escape sequence, but that they have been disabled in your terminal's settings, usually for security reasons.
+You can either enable them back on or make Skakun use the local system clipboard tools by settings `tty.cap.clipboard` to `'local'`.
+Don't forget to `tty.load_functions()` afterwards.

+### Otherwise…

+It means you probably don't have any of `xclip`, `xsel` or `wl-copy` installed.
+Install them.

+## Skakun crashed and now my terminal is unusable.

+If you're in the Linux console, press `Ctrl+PrtScr+R` to reset the keyboard mode, as per [Linux's documentation](https://www.kernel.org/doc/html/latest/admin-guide/sysrq.html).
+Run the command `reset` in the shell to restore everything else.

 ## Skakun froze in the Linux console and now my keyboard is unresponsive.

 Press `Ctrl+PrtScr+K` to kill all processes in the current console, as per [Linux's documentation](https://www.kernel.org/doc/html/latest/admin-guide/sysrq.html).
 This key combination unfortunately does not have a counterpart on FreeBSD.

-## Skakun crashed and now my terminal is unusable.

-If you're in the Linux console, press `Ctrl+PrtScr+R` to reset the keyboard mode, as per [Linux's documentation](https://www.kernel.org/doc/html/latest/admin-guide/sysrq.html).
-Run the command `reset` in the shell to restore everything else.